jonnonz1/nz-statute-book/acts/public/1957/oaths-and-declarations-act-1957.md

   (c) a notary public; or
-  (ca) the Registrar or a Deputy Registrar of the Supreme Court; or (d) the Registrar or a Deputy Registrar of the Court of Appeal; or (e) a Registrar or Deputy Registrar of the High Court or a District Court; or (f) some other person authorised by law to administer an oath; or (g) a member of Parliament; or
+  (ca) the Registrar or a Deputy Registrar of the Supreme Court; or (d) the Registrar or a Deputy Registrar of the Court of Appeal; or (e) a Registrar or Deputy Registrar of the High Court or the District Court; or (f) some other person authorised by law to administer an oath; or (g) a member of Parliament; or
   (h) a person who—